Right to be forgotten: European Union and United Kingdom

 To exercise the right to be forgotten and request removal from a search engine, one must complete a form through the search engine's website.
-Google's removal request process requires the applicant to identify their country of residence, personal information, a list of the URLs to be removed along with a short description, and - in some cases - attachment of legal identification.
+Google's removal request process requires the applicant to identify their country of residence, personal information, a list of the URLs to be removed along with a short description, and – in some cases – attachment of legal identification.
 The applicant receives an email from Google confirming the request but the request must be assessed before it is approved for removal.
 If the request is approved, searches using the individual's name will no longer result in the content appearing in search results.
 The content remains online and is not erased.
 After a request is filled, their removals team reviews the request, weighing "the individual's right to privacy against the public's right to know", deciding if the website is "inadequate, irrelevant or no longer relevant, or excessive in relation to the purposes for which they were processed".
 Google has formed an Advisory Council of various professors, lawyers, and government officials from around Europe to provide guidelines for these decisions.
 However, the review process is still a mystery to the general public.
 Guidelines set by EU regulators were not released until November 2014, but Google began to take action on this much sooner than that, which (according to one author) allowed them "to shape interpretation to [their] own ends".
 In May 2015, eighty academics called for more transparency from Google in an open letter.

-The form asks people to select one of the 28 countries that make up the European Union, as well as Iceland, Liechtenstein, Norway, and Switzerland.
+The form asks people to select one of the 27 countries that make up the European Union, as well as Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, and the United Kingdom, plus several dependent territories.
 "The form allows an individual or someone representing an individual to put in a request" for the removal of any URLs believed to be a violation of the individual's privacy.
 Regardless of who is submitting the form, some form of photo identification of the person the form is being submitted for must be present.
 This is meant to serve as proof that the person for whom the request was made for does in fact approve.